carpentrycon/carpentryconhome-proposals/CCatHome_Regional_Host_Guide.md

 - Connect with your session helpers to plan your session
 - If possible, please put materials for your session on your personal or the CarpentryCon @ Home proposal repository (by a pull request): [https://github.com/carpentrycon/carpentryconhome-proposals](https://github.com/carpentrycon/carpentryconhome-proposals)
 - If possible, publish your slides and other materials on Zenodo, FigShare or other open platforms.
-- Add more details and customise the shared nodes / collaborative documents prepared by the task force.
+- Add more details and customise the shared notes / collaborative documents prepared by the task force.
 Make sure the document contains links to all relevant resources.
+- Link any additional details for your session in the shared notes (you should have received an Etherpad link from your regional host)
 - Double-check the schedule and arrive at the call minimum 10 minutes before the event to test your connection, webcam, and headphone

 #### At the start of the sessions